Ryan McMahon Player Props: Rockies vs. Braves

 Ryan McMahon At The Plate

-- McMahon leads Colorado in slugging percentage (.494) and total hits (66) this season.
+- McMahon leads Colorado with 68 hits and a team-best slugging percentage of .494.

-- Among qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 46th, and he is 24th in the league in slugging.
+- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 43rd and he is 24th in slugging.

-- McMahon will look to extend his seven-game hitting streak.
-He's batting .353 with one homer in his last outings.
+- McMahon enters this game on a eight-game hitting streak.
+In his last games, he's hitting .412 with one homer.

-- McMahon has driven home a run in 25 games this season (37.9%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on four occasions..
+- In 37.3% of his games this year, McMahon has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.